News

 The £17m investment includes “leisure experiences”, green spaces and “family-friendly environments” in the site of the former Debenhams department store, which closed in 2021 and is currently being demolished.

-Register for free and continue reading
+Register for free or sign in to continue reading

 This is not a paywall.
 Registration allows us to enhance your experience across Construction Management and ensure we deliver you quality editorial content.